alerta/alerta-docs/authentication.rst

 .. note:: ``ALLOWED_KEYCLOAK_ROLES`` can be an asterisk (``*``) to force
           login but *not* restrict who can login.

+.. note:: When using self-hosted authentication providers, such as Keycloak,
+        it may be necessary to set the ``REQUESTS_CA_BUNDLE`` environment variable, supported by the Python ``requests`` package, to the self-issued CA bundle to avoid SSL verification issues.

 .. _api keys:

 API Keys